 • Three edges supported - the load is distributed to the supporting edges so that as far a possible equilibrium is maintained.
-The edge opposite the reference edge does not take any load on the element.
+The edge opposite the reference edge does not take any load

 • Two edges supported - the load spans from the sides adjacent to the reference edge.